Oral Hygiene

 From science to smile

-• Avoid consuming alcoholic beverages and smoking;
+• Avoid drinking alcoholic beverages and smoking;

 • Avoid sun exposure as much as possible;